 Michigan state judge last week also ruled that absentee ballots postmarked by Nov.
 3 can be counted if they arrive up to two weeks after Election Day.

 The electoral votes in each of the six states, which acted unconstitutionally, should have NOT been certified.
-The disgraceful Supreme Court decision(s) to wave, and deny justice against the unlawful six states in this regard is a blight against the Supreme Court itself.
+The disgraceful Supreme Court decision(s) to not take up the cases heretofore mentioned, is a blight against the Supreme Court itself.

 Here is a result when our U.S. Constitution is ignored/not applied.